Air Fryer Fried Pickles

 These breaded pickles use pickle spears, which make them great for dipping like French fries.
 I much prefer the air fryer version; honestly, I can’t even tell the difference.
 The breading still has an extra crispy texture, and the inside is the perfect bite of dill pickles.

 This is a great recipe for first-time air-frying cooks.
 It’s simple to make and ready in about 30 minutes.
-This is your recipe if you need a delicious appetizer that’s a healthier choice than deep-frying.
+This is your recipe for a delicious appetizer that’s a healthier choice than deep-frying.

 Why You’ll Love This Recipe